 - In the bottom centre of the fire pit, place two or three natural firelighters.

 Arrange your kindling or dry sticks at a 35-degree angle directly above your tinder to resemble a pyramid.
 Kindling frameworks should be close enough to each other to allow airflow, but not so close that they interfere with the airflow.

 - Next, ignite your tinder pile with your fire starter.
 You can add your firewood once your kindling starts burning.

 - The final step is to pile your kiln-dried firewood pieces of wood into the fire pit.
 You should arrange your firewood in a pyramid shape, just like your kindling.
 Leave small gaps between the firewood to allow airflow, but keep the firewood close enough to keep it concentrated.

 Maintaining the Flame

-How to Put Out the Fire
+How to Put Out A Fire

-Trying to start the perfect fire takes practice, but by following our steps, you will be one step closer to a roaring flame.
+Trying to start the perfect fire takes practice, but by following our DIY steps, you will be one step closer to a roaring flame.
 For more helpful tips be sure to follow us on Instagram!